-Measure the metrics that matter
+Measure the metrics that matter with adoption data

 If you have ever had any doubt about the value of measuring enterprise software performance, this quote from H. James Harrington should end it.
 After a lifetime spent optimizing organizational performance, with 40 years at IBM and 10 spent as a principal at Ernst & Young, his message couldn’t be clearer.